arjunperi/Interactive-Poker-Engine/README.md

 ### Impressions :thumbsup:

 Poker is on its own merit a very complicated and intricate game.
-Thus, most of the work on this project came during our implementation of the back end logic and progression that make up the model APIs.
+Thus, most of the work on this project came during our implementation of the back end logic and progression that make up the pokerModel APIs.
 However, our group came in with a significant amount of background knowledge that helped us to work through the most difficult aspects of the project.
 This project has given us a new appreciation for and understanding of the amount of time and effort that goes into developing deliverable software.